stephenjo/Web_Scraping_Porject/README.md

 The pdf file is my completed project via google sheets

 For the user written reviews I created code for each of the 4 models.
-This still needs to be added.
+They are located in the file 'test'.